JelaniThomas/FinalProjectPhase1/README.md

   <img width="600" height="600" src="https://github.com/JelaniThomas/FinalProjectPhase1/blob/9acf244b50b5fd590903d01030e5f6fb0f6d9eb5/Photos/WDI%20Fran%20vs%20Non%20Fran.png">
 </p>

-### With international being so significant in the success of a film, if MicroFilms were to start a film that wasn't already a part of an established franchise or a remake, it would still be a good use of resourses.
+### With international being so significant in the success of a film, if Micro Movies were to start a film that wasn't already a part of an established franchise or a remake, it would still be a good use of resourses.
 Films that were not a part of a franchise had over 70% of it's revenue come from international box office.

 <p align="center">
   <img width="600" height="600" src="https://github.com/JelaniThomas/FinalProjectPhase1/blob/9acf244b50b5fd590903d01030e5f6fb0f6d9eb5/Photos/Fran%20vs%20Non%20Fran.png">